achrabablu/knight-travel/README.md

-# This repo is a part of course cs201 project
+# This repo is a part of course cs201-Data Structure and Algorithm project

 # project mamber
        --bablu   2019csb1079
        --mdahav  2019csb1098
-       --nemaram 2019csb1109
+       --Nema Ram Meghwal 2019csb1101

 # TA
        --Sravanthi-Chede